mahynski/pychemauth/docs/index.rst

 .. image:: https://zenodo.org/badge/331207062.svg
    :target: https://zenodo.org/badge/latestdoi/331207062

-This is a toolkit to perform chemometric authentication.
-These methods are designed to follow `scikit-learn's estimator API <https://scikit-learn.org/stable/developers/develop.html>`_ so that they can be deployed in pipelines used with GridSearchCV, etc. and are compatible with workflows involving other modern machine learning tools.
+This is a toolkit to perform chemometric analysis, though it is primarily focused on authentication.
+These methods are designed to follow `scikit-learn's estimator API <https://scikit-learn.org/stable/developers/develop.html>`_ so that they can be deployed in pipelines used with GridSearchCV, etc. and are compatible with workflows involving other modern machine learning tools.  `Wikipedia <https://en.wikipedia.org/wiki/Chemometrics>`_ defines chemometrics as "the science of extracting information from chemical systems by data-driven means."
+Unlike other areas of science, technology and engineering, many chemical systems remain difficult to collect measurements on making data more scarce than in other arenas.
+As a result, conventional statistical methods remain the predominant tool with which chemometric analysis is performed.
+As instruments improve, databases are developed, and advanced algorithms become less data-intensive it is clear that modern machine learning and artificial intelligence methods will be brought to bear on these problems.
+A consistent API enables many different models to be easily deployed and compared.

+[ADD DISCUSSION ABOUT TRADEOFFS BELOW]

+.. image:: ../pychemauth.png

 Authentication is typically a `one-class classification (OCC) <https://en.wikipedia.org/wiki/One-class_classification>`_, or class modeling, approach designed to detect anomalies.
 This contrasts with multi-class classification (discriminative) models which involve supervised learning of multiple classes to distinguish between them; the primary weakness of this is that such a model typically cannot predict if a new sample belongs to **none** of the classes trained on.

-.. image:: ../pychemauth.png

 Within the context of anomaly detection, `scikit-learn <https://scikit-learn.org/stable/modules/outlier_detection.html>`_ differentiates between outlier detection and novelty detection.
 In outlier detection, the training data is considered polluted and certain samples need to be detected and removed, whereas novelty detection methods assume the training data is "clean" and anomalies need to be detected during the testing phase of new samples only.
 Both are important in the context of authentication models; this is a nice resource for a summary of `anomaly detection resources <https://github.com/yzhao062/anomaly-detection-resources>`_.

 Out-of-distribution (OOD) detection is a more general term which encompasses these and other tasks, such as open-set recognition.
 A taxonomy describing how these tasks are interrelated can be found `here <https://arxiv.org/abs/2110.11334>`_ and further reading `here <https://arxiv.org/abs/2110.14051>`_.

 License Information
 ###################